wilsoncusack/metrics-board/README.md

 ```
 curl --data "username=YOUR-USERNAME&password=YOUR-PASSWORD&accountID=1&accountAdmin=true" localhost:3001/api/user
 ```
-Account ID should be one, unless you already created one some other way.
+Account ID should be 1, unless you already created an account some other way.

 To deploy, first build
 ```